What's teen development all about?

-Parents often blame the ups and downs of raising a teen on one or two things such as changes in hormones or the influence of peer pressure.
+Parents often blame the ups and downs of raising a teen on one or two things, such as changes in hormones or the influence of peer pressure.
 But there’s more to it than that.

-Changes in the Teen Years
+Changes in the teen years

-- Their friendships and relationships.
+- Friendships and other relationships.

-- How their brain functions.
+- Brain functions.

 - How they exist in the larger society.

-- Become independent.
+- Become independent-functioning individuals.

 - Achieve mastery or a sense of competence.